 More than the medal, more than the Olympics, rowing with a crew and reaching our collective potential became the driving force.
 From the moment in 2001 when I first sat in a boat and was challenged with keeping it upright to my last World Cup race in March of 2013.
 It wasn’t just about the rowing itself.
 It was always about doing something bigger than myself, showing up for myself as well as my teammates.

 In the world outside of sport and in the workplace there are more moving parts.
 Everyone in the office isn’t working for a podium finish.
+What I have observed is that people seem detached and apt to avoid communication versus lean into it.

 Now if this video doesn't fire you up to go for that inch, than I don't know what will!
 Kevin Light (click here to see his photography) made this and it is still one of my favourite rowing videos.
 Get ready to be fired up!